Stunning Truth about the Pew Poll on Catholics’ Belief in the Eucharist

 But a new Pew Research Center survey finds that most self-described Catholics don’t believe this core teaching.
 In fact, nearly seven-in-ten Catholics (69%) say they personally believe that during Catholic Mass, the bread and wine used in Communion “are symbols of the body and blood of Jesus Christ.”
 Just one-third of U.S. Catholics (31%) say they believe that “during Catholic Mass, the bread and wine actually become the body and blood of Jesus.”

 Like Father Boquet, many Americans have witnessed distressing crises of faith among Catholics.
-In his latest column, Father mentions this Pew poll and offers wise advice to help us increase our faith.
 Our entire foundation as Catholics rests in the True Presence and without it we are deprived of the chief source of grace.
 As Servant of God Father John Hardon, S.J. taught: “Once we say that the Holy Eucharist is Jesus Christ, we immediately see that it is He who is the final source of the graces which the world needs to not only cope with the culture of death but to promote the culture of life.”

 Pivotal Questions and Answers